artefactual/archivematica-devtools/README.md

 * gearman-info: Lists all running Gearman workers.
 * mcp-rpc-cli: Simple commandline interface to monitor running Archivematica tasks and select processing choices.
 * rebuild-elasticsearch tools: Various tools to rebuild specific Elasticsearch indices.
-* reindex-aip-data: Delete and recreate the AIP index, reindexing all existing records.
+* reindex-index-data: Delete and recreate the AIP or Transfer index, reindexing all existing records.
   This can be used to migrate data when an incompatible schema change occurs.
 * reindex-backlogged-transfers: Seeds the Storage Service with information about all transfers in the transfer backlog.
 * stress-test-aip-indexing: Stress test Elasticsearch AIP indexing by repeatedly indexing test data.